FORTUNE FAVORS THE BOLD

 There are several such companies in the world, but I wanted to work at TREND UNION.
 A very nice forecasting company in Paris, led by a Dutch lady; Lidewij Edelkoort.

-The chance that I would find a job there was of course almost zero (But I didn't think so).
+The chance that I would find a job there was of course almost zero (But I didn't think so at the time).
 Fortunately, there were more forecasting studios in Paris and I was able to focus on writing application letters.

 Anyway, I neatly collected all addresses and wrote letters (e-mail did not exist yet).
 Posted them and waited.